rokbenko/ai-playground/README.md

   <tr>
     <td>#4</td>
     <td>Build a customer support chatbot</td>
-    <td>Python and Node.js examples on how to make a customer support chatbot with the OpenAI Assistants API using the Knowledge Retrieval tool</td>
+    <td>Python and Node.js examples on how to build a customer support chatbot with the OpenAI Assistants API using the Knowledge Retrieval tool</td>
     <td>
       <a href="https://github.com/rokbenko/ai-playground/tree/main/openai-tutorials/4-Build_a_customer_support_chatbot">GitHub</a>
     </td>